mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 ### public virtual void UpdateBiomes()

 Allows you to set biome variables in your ModPlayer class based on tile counts.
-This hook honestly won't be that useful until ModWorld is added.

 ### public virtual bool CustomBiomesMatch(Player other)